Miguel Rojas Player Props: Dodgers vs. Rockies

 - Rojas hit .236 with 19 doubles, two triples, six home runs and 27 walks.

-- Including the 140 games he logged a plate appearance in last season, he hit a long ball in six of them (4.3%), leaving the yard in 1.2% of his trips to the plate.
+- He took the pitcher deep in 4.3% of his games last season (140 in all), going deep in 1.2% of his trips to the dish.

-- In 21.4% of his 140 games a year ago, Rojas picked up an RBI (30 times).
-He also had five games with multiple RBIs (3.6%), and three or more RBIs in one game.
+- In 21.4% of his games a year ago (30 of 140), Rojas plated a run.
+In five of those games (3.6%) he recorded two or more RBIs, and he had three or more in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.